What is the EU doing?

 The EU has also set up instruments for the mutual recognition of protection measures.
 These ensure that measures such as restraining or barring orders issued in one Member State are recognised in another with minimum bureaucracy.
 Member States are also required to prohibit sex-based harassment in employment and in the access to and supply of goods and services.

-On 8 March 2022, the Commission adopts a proposal for a directive on combating violence against women and domestic violence.
+On 8 March 2022, the Commission adopted a proposal for a directive on combating violence against women and domestic violence.
 The proposal sets out targeted rules for the protection of this group of crime victims in order to strengthen the actions taken by the Member States.
 It aims to ensure a minimum level of protection across the EU against such violence, regardless of whether it takes place online or offline.

 To gather views and experiences to support the preparations of the proposal, the Commission organised extensive consultation activities with stakeholders in spring 2021.
 The results of the open public consultation are available on the Have your say-portal.